Gaussian Error Models#

 pointwise_weighting_kernel: Callable[[ndarray, int, int], float]#

-__init__(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', size=None, mean=0.0, variance=1.0, design=True, sparse=True, random_seed=None, design_weighting_scheme='covariance', pointwise_weighting_kernel=<function PointwiseWeightedGaussianErrorModelConfigs.<lambda>>)#
+__init__(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', design=True, size=None, mean=0.0, variance=1.0, sparse=True, random_seed=None, design_weighting_scheme='covariance', pointwise_weighting_kernel=<function PointwiseWeightedGaussianErrorModelConfigs.<lambda>>)#

 class PointwiseWeightedGaussianErrorModel(configs=None)[source]#